 On the square in front of cathedral there are 100s of people queuing up.
 We’re a little astonished – especially as we discover how heavily guarded they are.
 Finally, we realize that these people coming from surrounding villages are just waiting for hours in front of a bank.
 Well, money matters.

 Walking around town.
-They have they’re Arco del Carmen – the former gateway to the town.
-Or, incredible viewpoints you can get to after climbing a few 100 steps.
+They have their Arco del Carmen – the former gateway to the town.
+And incredible viewpoints you can get to after climbing up a few 100 steps.
 They just forget to tell you that being well above the town doesn’t mean a great view because there are too many trees on the top.

 Or walk to the town’s main market: Jose Castillo Tieleman.

 Many indigenous inhabitants of the surrounding villages are selling whatever you can imagine or are on their ultimate shopping trip.

 A visit to the market.
 A rather ambivalent issue.
 The folks there are well known for their rejection of external influence and tourism.
 Nobody’s really aggressive, but they definitely let you know that you’re undeniably not welcome – a situation quite unique in Mexico.
 Nevertheless, it’s also a market with a very traditional structure and many interesting products.

 Anyway, should you need a chicken, it’s the ultimate place to head for or …